All Products

 Platform For AI:Evaluate an application flow

-LangStudio provides a comprehensive evaluation feature for application flows.
-To submit an evaluation task, you must configure an evaluation dataset, map the application flow inputs, and select the required evaluation templates.
-The evaluation process works as follows: The application flow batch-processes each line in the evaluation dataset to generate outputs.
-Then, each output is evaluated using auxiliary fields from the dataset.
-Finally, the scores are aggregated to determine the accuracy of the application flow on the specified dataset.
+To submit an evaluation task, configure an evaluation dataset, map application flow inputs, and select required evaluation templates.
+The evaluation process: the application flow batch-processes each line in the dataset to generate outputs, then each output is evaluated using auxiliary fields from the dataset, and scores are aggregated to determine accuracy.

 image